42thlab/arkis-docs/docs/api/cluster.md

-token       | Token key to reach the cluster strategy    | Strategy for ranking the node (see [Strategies](https://docs.docker.com/swarm/scheduler/strategy/)) state       | State of the cluster notice      | User-friendly informations about the state of the cluster nodes_count | The number of containers present in the cluster nodes    | A list of resource UUID of `Node` objects present in the cluster containers_count | The number of containers present in the cluster
+token       | Token key to reach the cluster strategy    | Strategy for ranking the node (see [Strategies](https://docs.docker.com/swarm/scheduler/strategy/)) state       | State of the cluster state_message | User-friendly informations about the state of the cluster nodes_count | The number of containers present in the cluster nodes    | A list of resource UUID of `Node` objects present in the cluster containers_count | The number of containers present in the cluster